eyeplum/cicero-tui/README.md

 # cicero

-A Unicode Tool with terminal user interface.
+A Unicode tool with terminal user interface.

 ## Usage